rackerlabs/design-system/_docs/style/text-conventions/general-guidelines.md

 Use the following guidelines to help you write clearly and objectively:

+- Consider a user’s likely goal, desire, or state of mind.
+Anticipate confusion or frustration and respond appropriately.
 - Choose language that is clear and easy to understand.
 When possible, use fewer words.
-Every word should demonstrate value to the user.
+Every word should provide valuable information to the user.
+- Do not use humor, jargon, exclamation marks, idioms, metaphors, and other colloquialisms.
+- Avoid non sequiturs, obscure references, or non-standard turns of phrase that might confuse or interrupt.
 - Help users avoid errors and roadblocks.
 Make sure content helps users recover quickly if those things happen.
-- Alert users if they can't undo changes.
+- Inform users if they can't undo changes before they make the change.
 Explain consequences and alternatives.
-- Avoid non sequiturs, obscure references, or non-standard turns of phrase that might confuse or interrupt.
-- Do not use humor, jargon, exclamation marks, idioms, metaphors, and other colloquialisms.
-- Consider a user’s likely goal, desire, or state of mind.
-Anticipate confusion or frustration and respond appropriately.

 {% endcolumn %}